Vitamins for Dry Eye

 Luckily, there are several ways to manage your symptoms.
 This includes taking various supplements or vitamins for dry eyes.

 It's worth noting that the research on supplements for dry eyes is still evolving.
 Plus, taking too much of some vitamins can cause negative side effects.
 You might already be getting enough of certain nutrients through your diet, so talk with our eye doctor before taking supplements.
-Call at (360) 491-2121 to schedule an appointment.

 Vitamin A